decaporg/decap-cms/website/content/docs/authentication-backends.md

 ### Reconnect after Changing Repository Permissions

 If you change ownership on your repository, or convert a repository from public to private, you may need to reconnect Git Gateway with proper permissions.
-See [Reconnect after Changing Repository Permissions](https://www.netlify.com/docs/git-gateway/#reconnect-after-changing-repository-permissions) for instructions.
+Find further instructions in the [Netlify Git Gateway docs](https://www.netlify.com/docs/git-gateway/#reconnect-after-changing-repository-permissions).

 ## Git Gateway without Netlify